Oki Doki Doc: Claudine Barretto's departure

 Claudine Barretto left Oki Doki Doc during the later years due to her busy schedules in soap operas and films.
 She was too exhausted with the tight schedule of taping hours when she decided to leave.
 In 1999, she became a recurring guest star.
 But due to her soap opera commitments she later on decided to leave the show totally.
-She was then replaced by Rica Peralejo.
+She was then replaced by Charlene Gonzales.